pydata/bottleneck/README.rst

 Bottleneck
 ==========

-Bottleneck is a collection of fast NumPy array functions written in Cython.
+Bottleneck is a collection of fast NumPy array functions written in C.

 Let's give it a try.
 Create a NumPy array::